Technology Investment Banking: Take Over the World with Zero Earnings and Negative Cash Flows?

 These deals are more interesting initially, but by the time you’ve run 253 slightly different merger models, you may get tired of them as well.

-The IT services, semiconductors, and hardware sectors tend to be more mature, so you’ll focus more on concepts such as profitability and cash flows there.
+The IT services, semiconductors, and hardware sectors tend to be more mature, so you’ll focus more on concepts such as profitability, cash flows, and the breakeven formula.

 But if you work in internet and software, you’ll encounter a wide range of companies, ranging from mature-and-profitable firms to early-stage companies bleeding money.